Wounded-Knee/Whitepine/public/library/project-specs/initial-deployment.md

 # Initial Deployment Guide

 ## Overview
-This guide walks through the complete process of performing the initial deployment of the USA Full-Stack Application to production using the configured S3 + CloudFront infrastructure.
+This guide walks through the complete process of performing the initial deployment of the Whitepine Full-Stack Application to production using the configured S3 + CloudFront infrastructure.

 ## Prerequisites
 - [ ] AWS infrastructure configured (S3, CloudFront, IAM)